yurigbur/iam-brute/README.md

 ```

 ### Context Support
-As AWS permissions can be scoped to certain resources, The script might receive access denied responses for dummy parameters even though the request would succeed with other parameters.
+As AWS permissions can be scoped to certain resources, the script might receive access denied responses for dummy parameters even though the request would succeed with other parameters.
 With the --context flag a JSON file can be provided that contains valid role names, arns, ids, ... that are than used in the requests.
-The parameters can be scoped globally or for specific services. **Currently there can be only one value per parameter**.
+The parameters can be scoped globally or for specific services.
+Have a loog at the example for information on how to format the context file. **Currently there can be only one value per parameter**.

 ## Disclaimer
 I started writing this tool as I was frustrated with the coverage and maintenance state of other well known aws iam enumeration tools like enumerate-iam and weirdAAL.
 I am not a developer and I work on this with a very limted time budget.
 Therefore, you should not expect the script to be performant.